 I don't always enjoy decorating for Christmas.

-I usually just overlook it knowing that the extra stuff filling the surfaces of my home is temporary, but this year when I was getting all of the Christmas decorations down from the attic I decided that I was going to try something different.
+Usually I just overlook it knowing that the extra stuff filling the surfaces of my home is temporary.
+But this year when I was getting the Christmas decorations down from the attic, I decided to try something different.

-I know I can’t be the only one that feels this way so I thought I’d share a few tips that are making this a much more clutter free time of year.
+I know I can't be the only one that feels this way, so I thought I'd share a few tips that are making this a much more clutter free Christmas this year.

-I know it’s tempting cause Christmas decor has a tenancy to be a bit sentimental.
-But that doesn’t mean that everything has to make it to display status every year.
+I know it's tempting cause Christmas decor has a tendency to be sentimental.
+But that doesn't mean that everything has to make it to display status every year.

-This year I probably put out only about 1/4 of the decor we have.
-In years past I put almost everything out, added a new thing or two, and decorated most of the shelves around here with at least a few Christmas touches.
+This year I probably put out only about a quarter of the decor we have.
+In years past I put almost everything out, added a new thing or two, and decorated most of the shelves with at least a few Christmas touches.

 Not this year.

-I started in our front room on my new built-ins and decided that I would pick one shelf to be very Christmasy and only put a few accents on the rest of the shelves.
+I started in our front room on my DIY built-ins and decided that I would pick one shelf to be very Christmassy and only put a few accents on the rest of the shelves.

 I filled the top shelf with my DIY Modern Christmas Trees - they're cardboard - and filled the bottom with colorful ornaments.

-Then sprinkled the colorful ornaments around the rest of the shelves and included a a few bottle brush trees a few shelves down.
+Then I sprinkled the colorful ornaments around the rest of the shelves and included some bottle brush trees a few shelves down.

-I keep the Christmas bins handy so that as I put Christmas decor out I can take my everyday decor down and store it in the Christmas bins while the Christmas decor is out.
+I keep the Christmas bins handy so that as I put Christmas decor out I can take my everyday decor down and store it in the Christmas bins.

 My little lady helped me with the front room that I'll admit is my spot to decorate, but in our family room, where we spend the most time, I like it to be a bit more traditional and let the kids do some of the decorating, especially when it comes to decorating the tree.